 Find camps, classes and activities in and around OKC to keep your kids busy during their fall break!
-Whether you are looking for a something to strenghten your child’s skills or to help them discover a new passion, we’ve got you covered with this round up of fall break camps, classes and activities.
+Whether you are looking for something to strengthen your child’s skills or to help them discover a new passion, we’ve got you covered with this round-up of fall break camps, classes and activities.

 Fall Break Camps, Classes & Activities

 Fall Festival & Pumpkin Patch at Wings Special Needs Community (13700 N Eastern Ave, Edmond) features hayrides, food trucks, inflatables, great photo-ops, games, a maze and of course, pumpkins of all shapes and sizes.
 All proceeds go to Wings programming. $7; family packs (for 4 people), $25; kids (2 & under), free.
 Friday & Saturday, 10 a.m. – 6 p.m.; Sunday, 1 – 6 p.m.

 Sky Rink at Scissortail Park (801 S Robinson Ave) features an outdoor skating surface for both traditional quad skates as well as inline skates.
 Skates are available to rent, but personal skates are always welcome. $7 & up.
 Fall hours: Thursday & Friday, 4-8 p.m.; Saturday, 10 a.m. – 10 p.m.; Sunday, 1-7 p.m. (weather permitting)

 Pumpkinville at Myriad Gardens (301 W Reno Ave) features a mini-village made out of pumpkins, gourds, haystacks, cornstalks and mums and enjoy hand-crafted games, activities, entertainment, unlimited rides on Mo’s Carousel and special treats. $8; members & kids (2 & under), free.
 10 a.m. – 5 p.m.